instructure/canvas-lms/doc/api/content_item.md

 > **institution through your CSM.**

 * course_assignments_menu:
-Appears in the dropdown menu in the top left of the assignments page.
+Appears in the dropdown menu in the top right of the assignments page.
 Allows users that have permission to create module items to launch to a tool, select one or many deep links, and return them as module items or assignments.

 * module_index_menu_modal:
-Appears in the dropdown menu in the top left of the modules page.
+Appears in the dropdown menu in the top right of the modules page.
 Allows users that have permission to create module items to launch to a tool, select one or many deep links, and return them as module items or assignments.
 Adds all returned deep links to a newly created module.